SpaghetMeNot/uvfactory/docs/install.md

-# Install uvProject
+# Install uvFactory
-uvProject is installed as an asset library in Blender.
+uvFactory is installed as an asset library in Blender.

 Tldr: download the zip, extract the folder, and add the folder as an asset library.
 For more detailed instructions see [below](#install-asset-library).